quantopian/zipline/docs/source/development-guidelines.rst

 .. code-block:: bash

-   $ pip install -r ./etc/requirements_talib.txt
+   $ pip install -r ./etc/requirements_talib.in -c ./etc/requirements.txt

 You should now be free to run tests: